imsoumya18/upsc_bot/README.md

 **TO BE HONEST,**<br>I've built this bot primarily for my own UPSC preparation and thought why not sharing with you guys?🤔

 **HOWEVER,**<br>If you are preparing for UPSC Civil Service Examination too, then you know the need of daily newspaper and magazine reading, as it carries a major weightage in Current Affairs section.
 And like most of the aspirants, you too probably download the PDFs of the newspaper, magazine by visiting some websites.
-Why waste time searching on Google?
+Why to waste time searching on Google?
 Here is a quick solution.

 **JUST ADD THIS BOT TO YOUR SERVER & TYPE<br>`--hindu` FOR DAILY THE HINDU NEWSPAPER<br>`--htimes` FOR DAILY HINDUSTAN TIMES NEWSPAPER<br>`--yojana` FOR MONTHLY YOJANA MAGAZINE<br>`--help` FOR HELP<br>LET'S WORK SMARTER, NOT HARDER!!😎**

 **CURRENTLY, THE BOT IS SENDING THE HINDU & HINDUSTAN TIMES DAILY AUTOMATICALLY WITHOUT THE NEED OF ANY COMMAND @8 AM IST TO SOME SPECIFIC CHANNELS WHICH ARE ENROLLED.
-TO ENROLL YOUR CHANNEL FOR THIS DAILY AUTOMATIC SCHEDULE, SEND ME YOUR CHANNEL ID VIA MAIL(soumyadeep184@gmail.com) YOUR CHANNEL'S ID.**
+TO ENROLL YOUR CHANNEL FOR THIS DAILY AUTOMATIC SCHEDULE, SEND ME YOUR CHANNEL ID VIA MAIL(soumyadeep184@gmail.com).**

 Don't know how to get channel ID?
 Don't worry.
 Find it [here.](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)